elinscott/ase_koopmans/doc/tutorials/qmmm/qmmm.rst

 You might also be interested in the solvent MM potentials included in ASE.
-The tutorial on :ref:`TIPnP Water Box Equillibration` could be relevant to have a look at.
+The tutorial on :ref:`tipnp water box equillibration` could be relevant to have a look at.